Data breaches can trigger fines, deflate stock prices, irreparably damage reputations, lose customers and attract more cyberattacks.

 Throughout 2017 companies large and small suffered data breaches, often with a larger overall impact than necessary.
 If you want to mitigate the impact of data breaches at your company, and hopefully prevent them, follow these four principles.

-A data breach requires an immediate response from every part of your organization.
+A data breach requires an immediate response from every part of your organisation.
 Your IT and business teams will need to locate and close any vulnerabilities in your IT systems or business processes and set in motion your disaster recovery plan if they uncover a data corruption.
 Your business units may need to invoke their business continuity plans, and you may need to assemble your executive crisis management team.

 Another advantage is having the results of a Data Protection Impact Assessment (DPIA) at your fingertips.
 It details all the personal data you collect, process and store, categorized by level of sensitivity, so you’re not scrambling around after a breach.